Subscribe

 A U.S. Navy EA-18G Growler assigned to Electronic Attack Squadron 130 takes part in Red Flag drills in Alaska in 2022.
 (Ryan Lackey/U.S. Air Force)

-All EA-18G Growler squadrons are stationed at NAS Whidbey Island, northwest of Seattle on Puget Sound, according to the Navy.
-The exception is Electronic Attack Squadron 141 attached to Carrier Air Wing 5, based at Marine Corps Air Station Iwakuni, Japan.
+All EA-18G Growler squadrons are stationed at NAS Whidbey Island, northwest of Seattle on Puget Sound, the Navy said.
+The exception is Electronic Attack Squadron 141, attached to Carrier Air Wing 5, based at Marine Corps Air Station Iwakuni, Japan.

 author picture